One of the easiest way for a robot to navigate, is to follow a line.

 The line needs to be quite wide.

-Looking at the image above, if the sensor detects black, it will turn right, if it detects white it will turn left.
+Looking at the image above, if the sensor detects black, it will turn right,

-If using DC motors, this could be made to work using a few transistors to switch the drive motors on or off.
+If using DC motors, this could be made to work using a few transistors to

 I have stepper motors, not impossible but not good.